gdr3941/sds/README.md

 };
 ```

+Note: I added an Arena* arena at the beginning of the structures

 As you can see, the structure may resemble the one of a conventional string
 library, however the `buf` field of the structure is different since it is
 not a pointer but an array without any length declared, so `buf` actually